Scottish Larch Cladding

 Horizontal "shaped" cladding

 Supplied in Naturally durable Scottish heartwood Larch, these boards have been shaped, or profiled, so they can overlap and have a flatter profile.
-Please note this profile can only supplied depending on stock availability as it is cut from Air-dried stock. *Out of Stock*
+Please note this profile can only supplied depending on stock availability as it is cut from Air-dried stock. *Out of Stock as present please enquire for availability*

 This style goes on the wall horizontally, and consists of wider boards with one natural (waney) edge and one sawn edge.
-The upper board overlaps the board below leaving the natural edge visable giving a rustic appearance. an overlap of 38mm (1.5 inches) is a standard overlap for this profile.
+The upper board overlaps the board below leaving the natural edge visible giving a rustic appearance. an overlap of 38mm (1.5 inches) is a standard overlap for this profile.

 Boards are attached to vertical battens to ensure there is adequate ventilation between the wall and the cladding.
 Simple to install, the cost can be kept low because "off saw" unseasoned boards can be used.